 Reducing the stigma

 The best way to create awareness is to be open and direct with your friends and family.
 Having a parent or loved one with dementia is absolutely nothing to be ashamed of.
 Engage with others about what dementia actually is and the treatment and care available.
 Always be sure to share accurate and factual information, avoid hearsay and always research information before you pass it along to others.
-Joining a support group is equally important as well.
-We suggest you join the Livewell support group if you would like to learn more about dementia and finding the best care available for your loved ones.
-Try not to be discouraged when friends and family do not respond the way you would like them too, remember that dementia can be a sensitive topic so approach it calmly and with an open mind.
+Try not to be discouraged when friends and family do not respond the way you would like them to, remember that dementia can be a sensitive topic so approach it calmly and with an open mind.

 Some of the myths associated with dementia include the following: